Kthyeon/FINE_official/dynamic_selection/README.md

-# Sample-Selection Approaches and Conjunction with Noise-Robust functions
+# Sample-Selection Approaches and Collaboration with Noise-Robust functions
 This is a PyTorch implementation for the sample-selection approaches and collaboration with noise-robust functions.

 ## Dataset